Double sided pcb board

 Depending on the board type, this layer can either be copper foil or a full-on copper coated sheet.
 Regardless of which approach used, the funcation of the copper sheet for pcb is still the same. to carry electrical signals to and from the PCB. much like your nervous system carries signals between your brain and your muscles.

 The third piece of the PCB is the solder mask, which is a layer of polymer that helps protect the copper

 so that it doesn’t short-circuit from coming into contact with the environment.
 In this way, the solder mask acts as the PCB’s “skin”.

 The final part of the circuit board is the silkscreen.
 The silkscreen is usually on the component side of the board used. to show part numbers, logos, symbols switch settings. component reference and test points.
 The silkscreen can also known as legend or nomenclature.

-To begin with double sided pcb manufacturing. the pcb factory manufacturer should create the plots first.
+To begin with manufacturing pcb process. the pcb factory manufacturer &factory should create the plots first.
 Photoplots created based on the data supplied by the client.
 The required Gerber data is usually extracted from the customér's pcb style.
 (Eagle, Protel, Focus on etc.)

 The info records from the many software solutions. backed in the PCB-P0OL standardized in thé Ext.
 Gerber File format (RS 274X).